icon

 These are just some of the reasons why work-life balance can become elusive.
 The key is to identify what’s tipping the scales in your life and take steps to find a more sustainable equilibrium.

-How to Achieve Healthy Work-life Balance
+How to Achieve a Healthy Work-Life Balance?

 Healthy Work

-Jorge Marques Moura takes some effort and adjustment and it doesn’t have to be “perfect”.
+Jorge Marques Moura takes some effort and adjustment, and it doesn’t have to be “perfect”.
 Sometimes you might need to spend long hours at work and catch up with family on some other days.
-Balancing work-life is an ongoing process not a day thing and some strategies you can adopt to help you achieve it, Jorge adds.
+Balancing work-life is an ongoing process, not a day thin,g and some strategies you can adopt to help you achieve it, Jorge adds.

 • Know your values: Start by reflecting on what truly matters to you in life.
 Is it family time, creative pursuits, or physical fitness?
 Understanding your priorities helps you allocate time and energy effectively.